fangyiwen/YiwenFang-Book/README.md

 * Create server router by modifying render.js to render the Page component instead of the About component.
 * Create hydrate by loading React and letting it render the page.
 * Create data from API by replacing `whatwg-fetch` with `isomorphic-fetch`.
 Note: 1) `render.jsx` is in `ui/server/`; 2) The correct code in Page 401 is `process.env.UI_SERVER_API_ENDPOINT = process.env.UI_API_ENDPOINT`.
+* Create syncing initial data by passing the same initial data from the API call to the browser.

 ---